EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: EasyTransfer Algorithms

+EasyTransfer covers TL algorithms in all the five directions of TL namely model fine-tuning, feature-based TL, instance-based TL, model-based TL, and meta learning.
+All these algorithms have been tested in real-world applications and deployed online to support real-world business.

-\textbf{Model Fine-tuning.} The most widely used TL algorithm for pre-trained language models is model finetuning.
-For example, a few finetuning steps on BERT and T5 can achieve remarkable results for many NLP applications\cite{devlin2019bert}.
-To help users achieve this goal, we build ModelZoo in EasyTransfer, which offers pre-trained models including mainstream language models BERT, ALBERT and T5, together with the cross-modality model FashionBERT~\cite{fashionbert}.
-Our ModelZoo is fully compatible with pre-trained models from open-source toolkits such as Huggingface Transformers.
-We have also provided a wide range of language modeled pre-trained using our collected datasets and based on the PAI platform.
+\boldpara{Model Fine-tuning.} The most widely used TL algorithm for PLMs is model fine-tuning.
+For example, a few fine-tuning steps on BERT and T5 can achieve remarkable results for many NLP applications\cite{devlin2019bert}.
+We have also provided a wide range of language models pre-trained using our collected datasets and based on the PAI platform.
+As for the cross-modality model, we have developed the FashionBERT model~\cite{fashionbert} for the fashion domain.
+It has been deployed in Alibaba and has proved highly effective in the tasks of item representation learning and item search.

-\textbf{Feature-based Transfer Learning.} These methods seek to locate a common feature space that can reduce the differences between the source and target domains, by transforming the features from one domain to be closer to another, or projecting different domains into a common latent space where the feature distributions are close \cite{shen2017wasserstein}.
+\boldpara{Feature-based TL.} These methods seek to locate a common feature space that can reduce the differences between source and target domains, by transforming the features from one domain to be closer to another, or projecting different domains into a common latent space where the feature distributions are close \cite{shen2017wasserstein}.
+Besides these algorithms, EasyTransfer features the Domain-Relationship Specific Shared (DRSS) algorithm to simultaneously learn shared representations and domain relationships in a unified framework~\cite{drss}.
+DRSS can capture the inter-domain and intra-domain relationships within the specific-shared (or shared-private) architecture.
+Furthermore, DRSS can be coupled with adversarial learning~\cite{liu2017adversarial} to further boost the model performance.

-\textbf{Instance-based Transfer Learning.} Due to the domain difference, a vanilla TL method may suffer from the negative transfer problem (cites).
-Instance-based TL methods seek to mitigate negative transfer learning by re-weighting the source samples so that data from the source domain and the target domain would share a similar data distribution~\cite{chen2011co,huang2007correcting,ruder2017learning}.
+\boldpara{Instance-based TL.} Due to the domain difference, a vanilla TL method may suffer from the negative transfer.
+Instance-based TL methods seek to mitigate negative transfer by re-weighting source samples so that data from the source domain and the target domain would share a similar data distribution~\cite{chen2011co,huang2007correcting,ruder2017learning}.
 The TL module is typically considered as a sub-module of the data selection framework~\cite{ruder2017learning}.
-Therefore, the TL module needs to be retrained repetitively to provide sufficient updates to the data selection framework which may suffer from long training time when applied to neural TL models.
+Therefore, the TL module needs to be retrained repetitively to provide sufficient updates to the data selection framework which may suffer from a long training time when applied to neural TL models.

-In EasyTransfer, we introduce Reinforced Transfer Learning (RTL)~\cite{qu2019learning,mgtl} to alleviate this problem by jointly training a reinforced selector to select high-quality source data to help the learning process for the target domain.